kavia-common/micro-skill-learning-platform-262945-262963/README.md

 - Ensure backend `.env` has a strong `JWT_SECRET` set and the server restarted.
 - Confirm `CORS_ORIGIN` includes the exact frontend origin (e.g., `http://localhost:3000`).
 For multiple origins, use a comma-separated list.
 - Verify the frontend attaches the header `Authorization: Bearer <token>` to protected endpoints.
 In the provided API client, call `setTokenGetter(() => token)` in your AuthContext so axios injects the header.
+- CORS preflight: the backend accepts the `Authorization` header and sets `Vary: Origin`.
+If you use a proxy/CDN, ensure it forwards Origin and does not strip Authorization.
 - You can quickly validate with:
   - Register/Login: `POST /api/auth/register` or `POST /api/auth/login` -> should return `{ user, token }`
   - Me: `GET /api/auth/me` with `Authorization: Bearer <token>` -> should return `{ user }`
+  - Progress: `GET /api/progress` with `Authorization` -> should return `200` with your progress list.

 ## Local run